bingeli1212/nitrile-preview/doc/DOC-diagram.md

   assumed to be control point, in which case the drawn curve will be straight line.

++ [angledist:30,1]
-+ [angledist:1,30]
++ [angledist:30,1,2,2]

-  This allows you to construct a new point that is to travel at a angle of 30 degrees counterclockwise from due east for 1 unit length, starting from the current point.
+  The [angledist:30,1] directive is to construct a new line segment from the current point to a new location that is 1 unit distance away and 30 degrees counter-clockwise rotation from due east.

+  The [angledist:30,1,1,1] directive is similar to the one before except for the fact that the 30 degree rotation is now to start from a non-zero degree angle that is formed between the reference point (1,1) and the current point: if the current point is (0,0) then the reference angle is 45 degrees, such that the constructed line segment is to land at a point that is 75 degrees rotation from due east.

 + [turn:30,1]

-  This is to create a new point that is equivalent to making a left turn of 30 degrees from the direction you have arrived at the current point, and then travel for one more unit length.
-If it is to make a right turn, then set the angle to a negative number.
+  This is to create a new point that is equivalent to making a left hand turn of 30 degrees from the direction you have arrived at the current point, and then travel for one more unit length.
+If it is to make a right hand turn, then set the angle to a negative number.

 + [clock:30,1]
 + [clock:30,1,4,0]